Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

 To provide both condition, you can use ``AND`` between them.
 There is no restriction for the order of the conditions.

+TQL ``ORDER BY`` syntax allows you to sort artifacts on a single field.
+Ordering on more than one criteria is not possible.

+There are some restrictions on the fields you can use.
+As for the condition (``WHERE``) their types must be compatible.
+Date and date with time fields are not compatible together.
+For list fields, only selectbox and radio buttons are allowed.
+All the ``@`` fields and semantics valid in conditions (``WHERE``) are allowed.

+You must provide the direction of the ordering:
+ * ``ASC`` or ``ASCENDING`` from smallest to largest
+ * ``DESC`` or ``DESCENDING`` from largest to smallest

+User list and user group list fields are compared on displayed value.
+For user lists it means that the ordering depends on your preference on user display (login, real name or both).
+For user groups like Project members or Project administrators, the sort is done on their translated name and so the ordering depends on your language.

+If you do not provide an ``ORDER BY`` to your query, it will default to ``ORDER BY @id DESCENDING``.

 Some example you can take inspiration from:

 .. code-block:: tql